homebrew8088/8088-PC-Compatible/bios/80188_BIOS/README.md

-## This BIOS is for 80188 with a CGA card
+## This BIOS is for the 80188 with a CGA card

 This is my basic BIOS adjusted for the 80188.\
 For my project the only setup code needed for the 80188 processor is.